Menu

 • Executor Context: The Executor context manages all cluster configurations and task execution.

 • Start the Job: You can either start the job manually or have it automatically executed when executor() is called.
 You can control concurrency by setting max_jobs to limit the number of tasks running simultaneously.
+You can also only generate the batch file associated to a job job.generate_batch().

 PBS cluster

-Execution of a simple sleep command:
+Execution of 10 simple sleep commands:

 import hopla